remiges-tech/alya/wiki/Web-services-design-standards.md

 The `data` block is an object, not an array.
 And the `messages` array is always an array, never an object.

 In the `messages` array, the two mandatory fields are:
 * `errcode`: a one-word string, all lower-case, giving the error code for the error.
-The list of error codes the system can send back is listed in the error dictionary.
+The list of error codes the system can send back is listed in the error code dictionary.
 This code is useful for the client code programmer or front-end programmer -- she can see from the value of `errcode` what was the broad nature of the error, and take action.
 For instance, some types of error codes indicate internal system errors or statuses, like `auth` or `trylater`, whereas a lot of other error codes indicate errors in user-submitted data.
 The front-end code can distinguish these errors into these categories and act accordingly.
-* `msgcode`: an integer, giving the index for the error message in human readable form.
+* `msgid`: an integer, giving the index for the error message in human readable form.
 This index, combined with the language code the client software will apply based on the language being used in the front-end, will be used to pull out a message template string from a message dictionary.
-If, for instance, six languages are being supported by the front-end, then there will be six versions of errid `235` in the six languages.
+If, for instance, six languages are being supported by the front-end, then there will be six versions of `msgid` `235` in the six languages.

 The other two fields in each `messages` element are optional.
 * `field`: gives a field name, indicating a field in the request which triggered the error.
 If the error is not field-specific, then this attribute will be omitted, *e.g.* in the case of `trylater` or `auth` errors.